Electric Lady Studios: Turn of the century: Soulquarians era

 From 1997 to the early 2000s, the Soulquarians, an experimental black music collective, held jam sessions and recorded albums at the studio, often drawing on the influence of Hendrix and Wonder's recordings.
-The period began in 1997, when the singer D'Angelo and drummer-producer Questlove (of The Roots) prepared to record Voodoo (2000).
-Their sessions at the studio over the next five years produced the Roots' albums Things Fall Apart (1999) and Phrenology (2002), singer Erykah Badu's second album Mama's Gun (2000), rapper Common's Like Water for Chocolate (2000) and Electric Circus (2002), and singer Bilal's debut album 1st Born Second (2001).
+This period at the turn of the 21st century is known in the studio's history as the Soulquarians era.

+In 1997, the singer D'Angelo and drummer-producer Questlove (of the Roots) prepared to record the former's second album Voodoo (2000).
+This led to adjacent sessions at the studio over the next five years that produced the Roots' albums Things Fall Apart (1999) and Phrenology (2002), singer Erykah Badu's second album Mama's Gun (2000), rapper Common's Like Water for Chocolate (2000) and Electric Circus (2002), and singer Bilal's debut album 1st Born Second (2001).
 Questlove often acted as the director behind the sessions.
 "I tried to do all in my power that I could to bring people together – to bring Common to Electric Lady, have him record here whenever so that he could record with some of these other artists," he said in 2002.
 "You'd just come into [the studio's] A Room, you don't even know who has a session, but you call me: 'Who's down there?'
 'Common's in there today.'
 So you come down, you order some food, sit down and bullshit, watch a movie, and then it's, 'Let's play something.'
 And I say, 'Who wants this [track]?'
 And it would be, 'I want it!'
 'No, I want it!'"